Table of contents

-Turkey, due to its natural beauty and warm Mediterranean climate has become a preferred location for the purchase of real estate by foreign investors.
+Turkey, due to its natural beauty and warm Mediterranean climate, has become a popular location for the purchase of real estate by foreign investors.
 In accordance with the Land Registry Law, foreign nationals will be able to buy real estate in Turkey provided that they comply with the various legal rules and regulations.

-- First of all, considering the earthquake map of Turkey, attention should be paid to the location of the real estate to be purchased.
+- Firstly, considering the earthquake map of Turkey, attention should be paid to the location of the real estate to be purchased.
 While the risk of earthquakes is very high in some parts of Turkey, it is low in others.
 In addition, even in the same city, the rates of exposure to earthquakes vary according to the characteristics of the grounds.